 5. Vox Pops

 Another format of digital ethnography is Vox Pop videos.
 This activity uses the high consumer engagement with smartphones and their sophistication to the researcher’s advantage.
 Participants record short video messages where they ‘think out loud’ and share those thoughts with a researcher almost instantly.
 This activity is also a very good way for participants to show how they do things: for example, how they interact with a product for the first time.
 Do they read instruction manual or dive right in and figure it out via trial and error?

 6. Online Diaries

 Those of you who kept a diary know what a great way they are to record your daily experiences.
 Online diaries are therefore an excellent way of getting to know your customers.
 By their nature, online diaries allow researchers to read entries ‘in situ’, giving them an immediate insight into customer lives.
-For best practices and more benefits of online diaries in market research, visit Annette Smith’s blog: All you need to know about online diary studies.

 These are just some examples of ethnographic studies.
 What are your experiences with this type of market research?
 Share your stories with us below.